ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 You can pass custom config parameters (for example SSL Configuration) via `KafkaConfigOverwrite` in `SubscriberConfig` and `kafkaConfigOverwrite` to `NewPublisher`.

-You can find list of available options in [librdkafka documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
+You can find a list of available options in [librdkafka documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

 #### Publishing